opengisch/QField-docs/documentation/reference/qfieldcloud/projects.en.md

 ## File versions

 QFieldCloud uses file versioning.
-This allows users to restore to a previous version of any modified file.
+This allows users to restore any modified file to a previous version.
-Files and file versions can be found under the **Files** section of one's projects.
+Files and file versions can be found under the **Files** section of your projects.
 Subscriptions plans allow a different number of versions per file.
 See the qfield.cloud [pricing page for further details](https://qfield.cloud/pricing.html).

 ### Deleting old file versions